RohitKumar2705/Rohit/README.md

 # Rohit
-This is my first Git repository author - Rohit
+This is my first Git repository.
+Author - Rohit